New York Green Bank

 RMI issued an RFP with ROCSPOT, which is based in Rochester, New York, for companies to build and finance community solar project on sites in the city.
 This will be the first community solar project in the U.S. to be located in the community instead of at a remote location; the project is designed to reduce costs, providing access to low- and middle-income households.

-Community-scale solar in New Mexico
+Distribution-scale solar in New Mexico

 New York Green Bank